What happens when someone dies without a will? How is a transfer of property after death without a will in California carried out?

 What to Expect During Probate When There’s a Death Without a Will

-According to California law, inheritance without a will cannot take place unless all the required steps of the probate process (if probate is required) are carried out.
+According to California inheritance law, without a will cannot take place unless all the required steps of the probate process (if probate is required) are carried out.

 When there is a death without a will, the probate process is launched by obtaining the decedent’s death certificate and delivering it to the probate court in their county of residence.